thejpster/monotron/README.md

 ## Changelog

+* Version 0.3.0 - Backspace works.
+* Version 0.2.0 - Switch to a text buffer to save RAM.
+Basic animations work.
 * Version 0.1.0 - First release.
 VGA output works but menu is full of dummy commands and there's no keyboard input.

 ## License